Chapter 10 SPC Charting with qicharts2

 10.1 A simple run chart

-To reproduce our first run chart from Chapter 5, run:
+To reproduce our first run chart from Chapter 5:

 10.2 A simple control chart

-To produce a control chart, we simply add a chart argument (Figure 10.2):
+To produce a control chart, we simply specify the chart type (Figure 10.2):

 Figure 10.2: I chart produced with qic()